ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

 3. Installation - install the compiled binaries to its final destination

-Lets use the HTSeq software [samtools] as a real-world example to illustrate these steps.
+Lets use the [samtools] software as a real-world example to illustrate these steps.

 ### Download and extract source code